Misplacing your EIN can cause anyone to panic. In this post, we’ll explain how to verify EIN number and how to apply for an EIN.

-You can verify EIN numbers by calling the company’s finance department.
+You can verify EIN number by calling the company’s finance department.

-If you can’t do that, research whether the company is registered with the Securities and Exchange Commission, the SEC’s Edgar System requires that a company’s EIN appears on all documents.
+If you can’t do that, to verify EIN number you can also research whether the company is registered with the Securities and Exchange Commission, the SEC’s Edgar System requires that a company’s EIN appears on all documents.
 The website provides guides and search tools to help locate specific companies.

 Information for non-profit companies can be acquired by researching the database of GuideStar.
-It lists profiles of over 2.5 million IRS-recognized organizations.
+It lists profiles of over 2.5 million internal revenue service-recognized organizations.
 You can register for a free account by providing an email address and setting up a password.
 Search for the company by name and selecting Form 990.
 The company’s EIN should appear on the document’s first page.

 Furthermore, you can search online for any local or federal registration forms the company filled or hire a verification service to find the EIN number.
 You could also contact one of the major credit bureaus, such as Experian, to obtain someone else’s business credit report, which would list the EIN on the documentation.